Luke Symons: Cardiff man freed after five years in Yemen detention

 Aged 20, he made a pilgrimage to Mecca before travelling to Egypt, and then Yemen, where he taught English and married.

-Lost her passport amid chaos
+Lost passport amid chaos

 When conflict broke out in 2015, he and his wife Tagreed left the country, but could not return to the UK because she had lost her passport amid the chaos.